 Does Dog Anxiety Music Work?
+(Yes Music for Dogs is a Thing)

 It is not uncommon for dogs of various breeds to react negatively to stressful situations or a variety of loud, sudden sounds.